Meet Kakapo Team

 Room 3 - Sarah Peers (Team Leader)

 Miss Peers has worked in many areas of Pukete School before joining the Kākāpō Team in 2023.
-Her many interests include The Arts, Swimming, and Travel, taking time to explore this beautiful country that she now calls home.
-Most Saturday mornings Sarah is cheering on one of her sports-mad children on the side of a football or hockey pitch.
+Her many interests include The Arts, Swimming, and Travel.
+She enjoys exploring this beautiful country that she now calls home.
+Most weekends Sarah is cheering on one of her sports-mad children on the side of a football, futsal or hockey pitch.
 The class colour for Room 9 is Yellow.

 Room 10 - Laura Casserly